codeForSaif/ToDoListAzure/README.md

       ![Alt text](/Images/Part2/12.png?raw=true "Publishing the API project")
 20. Copy the URL of the API App Service as highlighted in the screenshot.
       ![Alt text](/Images/Part2/13.png?raw=true "Connecting your local front end project to the Azure API Service")
 21. Let's connect the front end to the API project.
+Open up the ToDoListAngular solution.
 Go to the web.config file of your front end ToDoListAngular project.
 Paste in the URL from the previous step.
       ![Alt text](/Images/Part2/14.png?raw=true "Connecting your local front end project to the Azure API Service")
 22. Run the front end as Startup.
 It should look like this and be connected to the Azure API Service.
       ![Alt text](/Images/Part2/18.png?raw=true "Connecting your local front end project to the Azure API Service")